-- 1. On the server where the version 2.2 agent is installed, run the version 3.0 agentadmin program with the --migrate option. - To get the version 3.0 agentadmin program, you must download the version 3.0 agent that corresponds to the version 2.2 agent you are migrating.
-For example, if you are migrating the version 2.2 Apache HTTP Server agent, download the version 3.0 Apache HTTP Server 2.2.x agent. - 2.
-On the Oracle OpenSSO server, run the ssoadmutility to create the new version 3.0 agent configuration in the centralized agent configuration repository. - Therefore, the ssoadm utility must be installed from the openssoAdminTools.zip file on the Oracle OpenSSO server.
+1. On the server where the version 2.2 agent is installed, run the version 3.0 agentadmin program with the --migrate option.

+To get the version 3.0 agentadmin program, you must download the version 3.0 agent that corresponds to the version 2.2 agent you are migrating.
+For example, if you are migrating the version 2.2 Apache HTTP Server agent, download the version 3.0 Apache HTTP Server 2.0.x agent.

+2. On the OpenSSO Enterprise server, run the ssoadmutility to create the new version 3.0 agent configuration in the centralized agent configuration repository.

+Therefore, the ssoadmutility must be installed from the openssoAdminTools.zip file on the OpenSSO Enterprise server.
 For information, see Chapter 6, "Installing the OpenSSO Enterprise Utilities and Scripts," in Sun OpenSSO Enterprise 8.0 Installation and Configuration Guide.

-The agentadmin program creates a new deployment directory for the migrated agent, starting with Agent_001.
+The agentadmin program creates a new deployment directory for the migrated agent, starting with Agent\001.
 The program does not modify the version 2.2 agent deployment directory files, in case you need these files after you migrate.

-The following procedure, the migrated version 3.0 agent instance uses a new agent profile name, which is v3ApacheAgent in the examples.
+The following procedure, the migrated version 3.0 agent instance uses a new agent profile name, which is Apache2.0.xv3Agent in the examples.
 The old version 2.2 and new version 3.0 agent profile passwords are the same.
 If you need to change the password for the new version 3.0 agent profile, see "Changing the Password for an Agent Profile (Optional)" on page 18.